CPALMS Logo Generated on 9/18/2025 at 2:25 AM

 Lesson Plans

-In this lesson students will be able to recognize the ruler as a tool to measure length, and understand the use of the beginning and end points when measuring the length of an item.
+• Inch by Inch # In this lesson students will be able to recognize the ruler as a tool to measure length and understand the use of the beginning and end points when measuring the length of an object.
 Students will need to measure Bubble Tape gum so that everyone is able to have a piece.
-This lesson addresses part a and b of the standard.

-In this engaging introductory lesson to measuring with a ruler, students will learn that a ruler is a tool to measure in inches.
-They will be moving around the room to measure classroom objects to gather a concrete idea how to measure with a ruler and that they need to start with zero.
+• Measuring with Inches # In this engaging introductory lesson to measuring length with a ruler, students will learn that a ruler is a tool to measure length in the standard unit of inches.
+Students will be moving around the room to measure the length of classroom objects with an inch ruler.

 Problem-Solving Tasks